Board of Directors

 Co-Chair

-Todd Woodard was appointed June 2022 to the Spokane Colleges Board of Trustees.
+Marilee Scarbrough was appointed May 2023 to the Clark College Board of Trustees.